 Traditional Russian Banyas (Steam Baths)

 This only in Russia list couldn’t be complete without mentioning the traditional Russian banyas.
-The traditional Russian banya is less about quiet relaxation and more about a cultural experience that literally takes your breath away – and not just because of the steam.
-Picture a cabin-like steam room, but the heat is cranked up like someone’s trying to bake bread.
-In a banya, the air is so thick with steam, you’d think you could cut it with a knife.
-It’s like stepping into a cloud, if that cloud were heated to sauna-like temperatures.
+In rest of the world, baths are more about relaxation but in Russia, they’re a whole cultural experience that literally takes your breath away – and not just because of the hot steam.
+In a banya, the air is so thick with steam, that you’d think you could cut it with a knife.
+But wait, there’s more.
+After you’ve steamed and been tenderized with foliage, it’s time for the grand finale, the plunge into ice-cold water, which is something you find only in Russia.

 Mammoth Ivory Crafts In Siberia